-Hydrophobia is the word that was actually derived from the Greek words hudōr, meaning, water and phobos, meaning fear.
-As the word hydrophobia is used to refer to a later-stage rabies symptom of swallowing difficulty, fear experienced when the affected is provided with liquids to drink and the inability to quench thirst, the new term aquaphobia was created to refer to the general fear of water and drowning using the Latin word aqua and the Greek word phobos.
+It should not be confused with Hydrophobia even though the literal meaning is derived from the Greek words hudōr, meaning, water and phobos, meaning fear.
+Hydrophobia is different as it is used to refer to a later-stage rabies symptom of swallowing difficulty, fear experienced when the affected is provided with liquids to drink and the inability to quench thirst, the new term aquaphobia was created to refer to the general fear of water and drowning using the Latin word aqua and the Greek word phobos.

 No one need suffer from aquaphobia, the fear of water any more.
 You can take back control with one of several treatment programs that really do work and there’s one we particularly recommend: